Product replenishment or repurchase email strategies and tips for automation

 Product-based flows are ideal for brands that sell CPGs, including brands that have many SKUs that aren’t all consumable products or brands that have a variety of consumable products with different buying cycles.
 For example, if you run a cosmetics brand, the time it takes a customer to run out of foundation might be longer than the time it takes them to run out of mascara.

 Additionally, if you only offer one product or if you mainly promote a hero product, product-based replenishment emails are the perfect solution to encourage repeat purchases.

-Make your emails timely and relevant
+Make your emails timely and relevant to the audience

 For replenishment emails, timing is everything.
-If you send the email too soon, you could end up encouraging customers to repurchase your product well before they’ll need it.
+If you send the email too soon, you could end up encouraging customers to repurchase your product well before they need it.
 But if you’re too late, you risk losing relevancy and your customer may have already found an alternative.

 If your product has a set and established buying cycle, set a time delay based on how long it takes your customers to consume your product.
 For example, if you sell a vitamin or health supplement that has a 30-day supply, set the time delay between 20 and 25 days to give customers enough time to place a new order and receive it before they run out of their supply.

 For other products, though, it’s not as easy to know how quickly your customers will use them, and it might differ from person to person.
 For example, a 24-pack of seltzer could take one person four weeks to drink, while another person might finish it over the span of four months.